 - Under the vision section, you can see if VoiceOver is off.
-If it is not, select VoiceOver and toggle the switch to make sure it is off.
+If not, select VoiceOver and toggle the switch to ensure it is off.

-- After doing that, scroll down to Screen Curtain and make sure it is turned off.
+- After that, scroll down to Screen Curtain and ensure it is turned off.

 - Once you do that, go back to the Accessibility tab and scroll down to the bottom of the page.
 You should see Accessibility Shortcut.
-Make sure all those settings are completely turned off by ensuring everything is unchecked.
+Ensure all those settings are completely turned off by ensuring everything is unchecked.

 You can also check these settings directly on your Apple Watch if your iPhone is not nearby via Settings > Accessibility and turn both VoiceOver and Accessibility Shortcut off.